-The history of hallmarking in the United kingdom goes back over 700 years.
+The English hallmark system in the United kingdom goes back over 700 years.
 In the year 1300, King Edward I of England enacted a statute that required all silver to be marked if it met the standard of sterling silver, which stipulated a millesimal fineness of 925 or, in layman’s terms, achieving a level of 92.5% silver purity.
-Almost all pieces of silver coming out of the UK from the last 500 years have a hallmark, authenticating both its purity level and indicating many other factors regarding its origins, date, and maker.
+Almost all pieces of silver coming out of the UK from the last 500 years have an English silver hallmark, authenticating both its purity level and indicating many other factors regarding its origins, date, and maker.

 There have been many hallmarks used throughout the years, and numerous guide books have been written on the subject.
 The standard, however, is the Bradbury’s Book of Hallmarks, which was last updated in 2014.
 By using this book, anyone can easily decipher the hallmarks stamped into silver pieces from the UK.
 There are five steps in reading hallmarks: